PyTweet/PyTweet/docs/quickstart.rst

     )
     #if you dont have one make an application in https://apps.pytweet.com

-Now that you have your basic client lets get some data with import

-..code-block:: py
     user = client.get_user_by_username("TheGenocides")
     print(user.name, user.username, user.id)
     # Return The user's name, username, and id